 My interest in ethical leadership started in my first job.
-We young MBAs were doing things I felt were wrong.
+As young MBAs, we were doing things I felt were wrong.
 We were firing the owners of the companies we had bought.
-We were closing factories and doing anything we could to make our quarterly numbers.
+Also, we were closing factories and doing anything we could to make our quarterly numbers.

 It didn’t feel right to me.
 So I quit.

 I had been fascinated by leadership ever since high school, but my concept of leadership was being in control and telling others what to do.
 Over the years I learned a better way to lead.
 I learned there were ethical organizations that outperformed their peers.
 None were perfect, but if they stumbled, they quickly returned to their core principles.

 Leading Ethically Is a Far Superior Way To Lead

 I learned that ethical leadership was a far superior way to lead.
 So I began to lead ethically.
 I made mistakes.
 Ethical leadership not only worked.
 It was remarkable.
 Our organizations began to soar.

 When I retired, I began teaching what I had learned about ethical leadership.
 Then, son, Gregg, invited me to co-author a book with him.
 The result was Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations.
 We interviewed leaders from 61 organizations in 11 countries.
 Organizations like Mayo Clinic and Medtronic.

 I’ve spent the last 20 years teaching, writing, and speaking about ethical leadership.
 I’ve been involved with the Daniels College of Business and the Institute for Enterprise Ethics for over 20 years.
 Daniels and the Institute have done laudable work.
 Given our world today, I also feel it’s time to strengthen our efforts on ethical leadership even more.